Which are the best breast pumps? There are so many types out there.

-In addition, using a breast pump is an efficient way to prepare for breastfeeding an adopted baby as well as for keeping milk supply up even if your baby was born too early and can’t nurse in the beginning.
+In addition, using a breast pump is an efficient way to prepare for breastfeeding an adopted baby as well as to keep the milk supply up even if your baby was born too early and can’t nurse in the beginning.

 But which pump to choose?

 There are several different types and brands available at very different prices.
-Here we try to help guiding you to which may be the best breast pumps for your situation.
+Here we try to help guide you to which may be the best breast pump for your situation.

 But if you already know that you will go back to work early, are waiting for your adopted baby, or are at high risk of giving birth too early, then buying a pump in advance can make sense.